taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Temporal Confusion (4 points)**
-Successfully use "time moves differently in the Time Room" to maintain your alibi through all rounds.
+When Evidence C-1 (temporal resonance card) mentions time displacement, use your Time Room alibi to seem helpful rather than suspicious.
+Maintain this through all rounds.

 **Classified Project (3 points)**
 Keep the true nature of your temporal memory project secret while hinting at "dangerous knowledge."